 For the years ended December 31, 2020 and 2019, the Company redeemed and cancelled 6 thousand shares and 0 thousand shares of issued restricted stocks for employees, respectively.
-The registration was completed on March 20, 2020.

 On June 10, 2019, the shareholders' meeting of the Company approved the issuance of common stock through private placement issuance.
 The total number of shares issued by private placement issuance is no more than 10 million shares, and the per value of each share is NT\$10.
 It is expected to be issued three times within one year from the Annual Meeting of Shareholders date of resolution.
 On March 5, 2020, the shareholders' meeting of the Company approved suspending the issuance and reported in the shareholders' meeting of the Company on June 9, 2020.